RHSecurityCompliance/contest/README.md

 - `CONTEST_CONTENT_PR`
   - Specify a numerical Pull Request ID (no `#` or other letters) of the [CaC/content](https://github.com/ComplianceAsCode/content/) project.
-  - This will download content from the specified PR and automatically pre-set `CONTEST_CONTENT` to point to it.
-  - This is like `CONTEST_CONTENT_LATEST`, but instead of using the default branch, it checks out repository contents specific to the pull request.
+  - This is like `CONTEST_CONTENT_BRANCH`, but it uses content from the pull request instead of a branch.
   - Do not specify `CONTEST_CONTENT` in combination with this option.

 - `CONTEST_OSCAP_BRANCH`